Share This Article

 May 11, 2026

-Seoul is getting the full scale version, not a trimmed local edition
+Seoul is getting the full-scale version, not a trimmed local edition

 The Korean premiere looks built to play big from day one.
-Edaily confirmed that S&Co and Disney Theatrical Group are producing the show, with Frozen Cultural Industry, Lotte Culture Works, and Clip Service attached on the presentation side, while Kyunghyang added that the staging keeps the original film’s signature songs and adds the Broadway production’s expanded musical book.
+Edaily confirmed that S&CO and Disney Theatrical Group are producing the show, with Frozen Cultural Industry, Lotte Culture Works, and Clip Service attached on the presentation side, while Kyunghyang added that the staging keeps the original film’s signature songs and the Broadway production’s expanded musical book.
 Seoul’s run continues through March 1 at Charlotte Theater, and Busan follows in 2027, according to Edaily, which gives the production a long commercial runway instead of a short prestige stop.
 That schedule is why this story matters beyond simple casting news.
-Korea is being treated as a premium destination for Korean language tentpole musicals.
+Korea is being treated as a premium destination for Korean-language tentpole musicals.
 Even outside the commercial circuit, institutions like The Korea Society’s performing arts hub reflect how much global curiosity around Korean stage culture has grown.

 Why this cast reveal matters now